 Consider Your Finances

-Before making a decision to buy or lease a car, it’s crucial to look at your current financial situation.
+Before deciding to buy or lease a car, it’s crucial to look at your current financial situation.

-You also want to ensure that you have enough money to cover emergencies and unexpected expenses that may come up, including costs for going over your mileage limit.
+You also want to ensure that you have enough money to cover any unexpected expenses, including costs for going over your mileage limit.

 Recommended: Does Paying Off a Car Loan Help Your Credit?